m-reisner/m-reisner/README.md

 - 👋 Hi, I’m mARTin
 - 👀 I’m interested in letting the IT do the work for me.
-- 🌱 I’m currently learning Powershell and Swift
+- 🌱 I’m currently learning Powershell, .NET and Swift
 - 💞️ I’m looking to collaborate on projects like 3D-Mapping and indoor-navigation.
 - 📫 How to reach me isn't realy a chalenge. 💌